 Alternatively, demonstrate competency in any background knowledge discipline by taking the appropriate competency exam(s) prior to beginning your first semester of enrollment in MBA courses.
-Exams are offered for each of the seven background knowledge topics and are administered by the College of Business academic departments.
+Exams are offered for each of the background knowledge topics and are administered by the College of Business academic departments.
 Each competency exam can be taken only once.
 A satisfactory score will fulfill corresponding prerequisites.
 Upon request, the MBA office will provide interested students with relevant details.
 Refer to the Economics, Applied Statistics & International Business Department for statistics and calculus competency exams.

 Required Courses (36 Credits)

 The basic MBA program consists of twelve courses, eleven of which are required.

 The twelfth course is a graduate elective in business.

 BA 590 and MGT 590 (capstone courses) must be taken at the end of the program.

 - ACCT 503 Managerial Accounting

 - Prerequisites: ACCT 221/2110 with a grade of B or better –and– ACCT 222/2120 with a grade of B or better